Suchisrit/ImageSwift/README.md

 projectPath = "path\\to\\project\\directory"
 dataset = "name_of_dataset_directory"

-model = training.ImageModel(projectPath, dataset, epochs=50, image_size=(150, 150), batch_size=32, validation_split=0.2)
+model = training.ImageModel(projectPath, dataset, epochs=50, image_size=(150, 150), batch_size=32, validation_split=0.2, lr=1e-3)
 model.loadDatasets()
 model.finishModel()
 ```

 The code above will save the the model and weights files to the project directory.

-This examples also shows the defaults for some training parameters: epochs, desired image size, batch size, and the percentage of your dataset to use for validation.
+This examples also shows the defaults for some training parameters: epochs, desired image size, batch size, the percentage of your dataset to use for validation, and the learning rate.

 ### Predicting